kaciehatley/day-planner/README.md

 [Link to deployed project](https://kaciehatley.github.io/day-planner)

 ## About the Project
 This day planner was created with the intention of helping the user with time-management and organization skills.
 This day planner creates a textarea for each hour of the standard workday.
 Users can edit and save text within each text box.
 The project utilizes HTML, CSS, JavaScript and third-party APIs such as jQuery.
-This is the fifth project built as a part of the UNCC Coding Bootcamp.

 ## Styling
 With jQuery, this web application uses a loop to create a row and three columns for each hour of the work day.